 As you get ready to leave for boot camp, you may be confused about what to bring with you and what to leave behind.
-In fact, recruits e-mail me asking this question more than any other.
-Therefore, I have assembled a list of the top 5 items you won't want to be without when you leave for basic training.
+In fact, recruits email me asking this question more than any other.
+Therefore, I have assembled a list of the top five items you won't want to be without when you leave for basic training.

 Top 5 Secret Items to Bring with You to Basic Training:

-- Foot Powder Your feet will be spending a lot of time in combat boots.
+- Foot powder Your feet will spend a lot of time in combat boots.
 During that time, they will be very susceptible to fungus, blisters and other uncomfortable foot problems.
 Using foot powder will reduce your chances of getting these symptoms.
 However, no matter how much foot powder you use, if you make it through basic training without getting a blister, I would be very surprised.

-- Cheap Watch I have heard that some recruits aren't allowed to wear watches and some are.
+- Cheap watch I have heard that some recruits aren't allowed to wear watches and some are.
 I suppose the choice is up to your drill sergeant.
 In either case, be sure to bring an inexpensive plain black digital watch.
-A digital watch is always nice to have when you are running and they also make great personal alarm clocks.
-I find that waking up at 4:00 am on your own is a bit difficult.
+A digital watch is always nice to have when you are running, and they also make great personal alarm clocks.
+I find that waking up at 4 a.m. on your own is a bit difficult.
 Of course you should also bring a watch that tells military time.

 - Combo locks In boot camp, you are going to get a wall or foot locker.
 You need to make sure that locker is always secure, because you are responsible for each item inside.
 Get a combo lock because having a lock with a key is just another thing to have to keep track of.
 Remember if you're not getting an item out of your locker, it always should be locked.